mutheus/vanilla-js-spa/README.md

 # clubbeans
-A coffee beans club app.
+A coffee beans club SPA built with Vanilla JS.